AviatrixSystems/Docs/HowTos/Quick_Tour.rst

 Encrypted Peering
 """"""""""""""""""

-1. At Gateway menu, create a gateway with VPN access disabled in an existing VPC/VNet.
+1. At Gateway menu, create a gateway in an existing VPC/VNet.

 2. Repeat the step 1 for a different VPC/VNet.